NSWALC and the Local Aboriginal Land Council Network

 NSW Aboriginal Land Council

-The NSW Aboriginal Land Council oversees the network of 120 Local Aboriginal Land Councils that represent the many Aboriginal communities
+The NSW Aboriginal Land Council (NSWALC) oversees the network of 120 Local Aboriginal Land Councils (LALCs) that represent the many

-The NSWALC also has an administrative arm, overseen by a Chief Executive.
-There is a head office located in Parramatta, western Sydney,
+NSWALC also has an administrative arm, overseen by a Chief Executive Officer.
+There is a head office located in Parramatta, Western Sydney,

 and five regional zone offices located around NSW.

-For further information regarding the NSW Aboriginal Land Council visit: www.alc.org.au or call its head office on 02 9689 4444.
+For further information regarding NSWALC visit their website or call on 02

 Since 2007, each LALC has been required to develop Community Land and Business Plans, which must then be adopted and implemented.
 These